Dear Rouge: Touring

-The band toured across Canada in the spring of 2013, and again in the Winter of 2013, also covering Western Canada with a number of shows supporting Lights.
-In March 2014 the band announced another cross Canada tour supporting Fast Romantics.
+The band toured across Canada in the spring of 2013, and again in the winter of 2013, also covering Western Canada with a number of shows supporting Lights.
+In March 2014, the band announced another cross Canada tour supporting Fast Romantics.
 Throughout the summer of 2014, Dear Rouge played a number of festivals across Canada including Edgefest in Toronto, Otalith in Ucluelet, Shorefest in Vancouver, X-Fest in Calgary, Sonic Boom in Edmonton, and Rifflandia in Victoria.

 The band toured Canada supporting Phantogram and Mounties throughout December 2014.
 The band supported Arkells on their Winter Canadian tour dates throughout Canada over February and March 2015.
 Summer 2015 saw them play festivals across Canada again, including the inaugural Wayhome Festival.
 Throughout the fall and winter of 2015, Dear Rouge headlined venues across Canada with Rah Rah and sold out many notable venues including Commodore Ballroom in Vancouver and Mod Club in Toronto.
 They then toured Europe in December 2015.
 They spent 2016 mostly writing and recording, but appeared at summer festivals like Field Trip in Toronto, and Osheaga Festival in Montreal.
 Dear Rouge played select dates and festivals through summer 2017.

-Dear Rouge played at SXSW 2018 and then supported Lights throughout Canada in the Spring of 2018.
-Throughout the summer of 2018, Dear Rouge played notable slots at major festivals such as Rock The Shores in Colwood, BC, Ottawa Bluesfest, Riverfest Elora, and the inaugural SKOOKUM Festival in Vancouver, BC.
-Their headlining PHASES release tour began in Saskatoon, Saskatchewan, Canada, in September 2018 and ended in Seattle, WA in mid-November 2018.
+Dear Rouge played at SXSW 2018 and then supported Lights throughout Canada in the spring of 2018.
+Throughout the summer of 2018, Dear Rouge played notable slots at major festivals such as Rock The Shores in Colwood, British Columbia, Ottawa Bluesfest, Riverfest Elora, and the inaugural SKOOKUM Festival in Vancouver, British Columbia.
+Their headlining PHASES release tour began in Saskatoon, Saskatchewan, Canada, in September 2018 and ended in Seattle, Washington, in mid-November 2018.

 The band supported Arkells on the US West Coast dates of their Rally Cry Tour through March 2019.
 Over the summer months, Dear Rouge played several festivals across Canada, including the inaugural Squamish Constellation Festival, and Osheaga in Montreal.
 The band then supported Our Lady Peace, Bush, and Live on the revival of the Summersault Festival.
 Dear Rouge capped off 2019 performing at the Grey Cup Festival in Calgary, Alberta.

 Dear Rouge returned to playing live shows in 2021 with a performance at the Calgary Stampede.
-Over the summer of 2022, Dear Rouge supported Vance Joy in Vancouver and Toronto, played festivals across BC and Ontario, and then toured across Western Canada supporting Metric.
+Over the summer of 2022, Dear Rouge supported Vance Joy in Vancouver and Toronto, played festivals across British Columbia and Ontario, and then toured across Western Canada supporting Metric.
 The band then headlined a tour across Canada with sold out shows in St.Catharines, Toronto, and Victoria.